-The Sampling of the Subtropical Garden Collection
+A Sampling of the Subtropical Garden Collection

-Wigandia urens (Hydrophayllaceae) -- A small tree in an otherwise herbaceous family, with showy clusters of blue-violet flowers in spring.
+Wigandia urens (Hydrophyllaceae) -- A small tree in an otherwise herbaceous family, with showy clusters of blue-violet flowers in spring.
 Large leaves can grow up to two feet long and across, and are covered with irritating hairs.

-Trumpet trees (Bignoniaceae) -- Several species of Tabebuia are grown here, including T. chrysotricha (Golden Trumpet Tree) and T. heptaphylla (Ipe, Pink Trumpet Tree).
+Trumpet trees (Bignoniaceae) -- Several species of Tabebuia (sometimes now called Handroanthus) are grown here, including T. chrysotricha (Golden Trumpet Tree) and T. heptaphylla (Ipe, Pink Trumpet Tree).
 These members of the Bignoniaceae flower in late winter/early spring before their leaves appear.

-Mimosa polycarpa var. spegazzinii (Fabaceae) -- One of the “sensitive” plants whose leaves fold up when touched, a movement made possible by specialized cells at the base of leaf stalks.
+Mimosa polycarpa var. spegazzinii (Fabaceae) – One of the “sensitive” plants whose leaves fold up when touched, a movement made possible by specialized cells at the base of the leaf stalks.
 The reason for this response has yet to be determined, but it is thought that the folded and drooping leaves are unattractive to herbivores.

 Sausage Tree, Kigelia africana (Bignoniaceae) -- Tree from tropical southeast Africa with nectar-filled maroon flowers visited by bats, baboons, and sunbirds.
 Young fruits on the tree are eaten by giraffes, and by other animals after falling to the ground.
 Not edible by humans, and supposedly poisonous.